rmonvfer/rmonvfer/README.md

  - Agile methodologies
  - Low level architecture
  - Information security
+ - Flutter

-If you are still curious about what I do just [send me an email](mailto:ramonvilafer@gmail.com) and I'll reply you as soon as I can!
+If you are still curious about what I do just [send me an email](mailto:ramonvilafer@pm.me) and I'll reply you as soon as I can!